lucy-kim/homehealth/README.md

 `referralsh_byHRRPpenalty_VI.do`
 - test if the referral share has declined because hospital facing high penalty shifting their referrals to in-house home health care provider

-`HRRPpnlty_pressure_hj_2012.do`
-- compute penalty pressure: use 2012 data, product of share of the office j's patients that come from hosp h and h's penalty rate

 `HHeffort.do`
 - examine the impact of the referring hospitals' HRRP penalty pressure on HHAs' efforts on patients